Whooping Cough Vaccine-Repevax

 It is a single booster dose, which confers immunity for approximately 10 yrs.

-Further doses of the vaccine can be given at 10 years if required.
+Further doses of the Whooping Cough Vaccine can be given at 10 years if required.
 It is given intramuscularly.

 • Under the age of 10